TomSchammo/cnpy/README.md

+# NOTE

+**I am currently rewriting this to use modern C++ and best practices.
+So this README is currently out of date.**

 # Purpose:

 NumPy offers the `save` method for easy saving of arrays into .npy and `savez` for zipping multiple .npy arrays together